bokhuuu/Product-Manager/README.md

 - ProductList: Fetches and displays a list of products.
 Allows selection and mass deletion of products.
 - AddProduct: Provides a form for adding new products.
 Handles form validation and submission to the backend API.

-## Known Issues

-### InfinityFree Restrictions:

-Due to restrictions on InfinityFree, certain API actions (such as deleting products via AJAX) may not work as expected.
-InfinityFree blocks non-browser clients from accessing the API, which can interfere with AJAX requests.

-### XAMPP Compatibility

-The project works fully when hosted locally using XAMPP.
-If you encounter issues on InfinityFree, consider running the project on XAMPP for a smoother experience.